Zhong-Lab-UCSD/BENG183_2022Fall_Applied-Genomic-Technologies/Final_Paper/Group_14_Hypothesis_Testing/Markdown_tutorial.md

 3. To predict the outcome of the election, Senator Zhang wants to know if the sample of voters polled is representative of the entire population.

 # The Importance of Hypothesis Testing
 Hypothesis testing is a vital process used to measure the validity and reliability of the outcome in an experiment.
 It allows one to determine whether the data from the sample is representative of the larger population by statistically proving if it is significant or not.
+Furthermore, it provides a framework during any decision by using a set of deductions to know whether we have enough evidence to reject our original claim or not.
+Therefore, it is an important process in any scientific experiment when finalizing any decisions about a dataset.

 # The 5 Steps of Hypothesis Testing
 1. Form the null hypothesis and the alternative hypothesis